-Esophageal cancer (adenocarcinoma) is considered the fastest growing cancer in the United States, according to the National Cancer Institute.
-Esophageal cancer (EAC) has increased over 600% in the past decades.
-Despite this, esophageal cancer research receives very little private or government funding.
+Esophageal cancer (adenocarcinoma) is considered one of the fastest growing and deadliest cancers in the United States, according to the National Cancer Institute.
+Esophageal cancer (EAC) has increased over 733% in the past four decades.

 While rates have dropped for other cancer types, esophageal cancer rates are skyrocketing!